AdobeDocs/experience-manager-64.en/help/sites-administering/scene7.md

 To configure AEM to be able to publish assets to Dynamic Media Classic:

-1. Tap the AEM icon and navigate to **[!UICONTROL Deployment &gt; Cloud Services]** to access Adobe Dynamic Media Classic.
+1. Tap the AEM icon and navigate to **[!UICONTROL Deployment > Cloud Services]** to access Adobe Dynamic Media Classic.

 1. Tap **[!UICONTROL Configure now]**.